 Visit the Curvy Girls Scoliosis support group website for details.

-To make an appointment or learn more about our services, contact the Spine Center at Children's Hospital of Pittsburgh of UPMC at 412-692-5530.
+To make an appointment, contact the Spine Center at UPMC Children's Hospital of Pittsburgh at 412-692-5530.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 UPMC Children’s Hospital of Pittsburgh